 The piece is specifically designed for children aged 0-4 years / Pre-School.
 This is a free event.

-For more information and details about how to book please contact Community Arts Officer, Sally Christopher at firstname.lastname@example.org
+Any feedback or questions please contact Community Arts Officer Sally Christopher at firstname.lastname@example.org

 Aaron Spendelow – Puppeteer / Voice Artist